openstack-archive/fuel-docs/pages/planning-guide/7000-sahara-plan.rst

 that run on Compute Nodes.
 A typical set-up is:

+- One VM that runs management and monitoring processes (Apache Ambari, Cloudera Manager, Ganglia, Nagios)
 - One VM that serves as the Hadoop master node to run JobTracker (ResourceManager for Hadoop Release 2.x) and NameNode.
 - Many VMs that serve as Hadoop worker nodes, each of which runs TaskTracker (NodeManager for Hadoop Release 2.x) and DataNodes.

-You must have exactly one NameNode and one JobTracker running in the environment and you cannot run Hadoop HA under Sahara.
+You must have exactly one instance of each management and master processes running in the environment.
+Other than that, you are free to use other configurations.
-Other than that,
-you are free to use other configurations.
-For example, you can run the TaskTracker/NodeManager and Datanodes in the same VM that runs JobTracker/ResourceManager and NameNode;
+For example, you can run the TaskTracker/NodeManager and DataNodes in the same VM that runs JobTracker/ResourceManager and NameNode;
 such a configuration may not produce performance levels that are acceptable for a production environment